pschmidtwalter/LWFBrook90R/README.md

 The package works as intended and is fully documented.
 However, there are some points to be accomplish in the near future:

+-   \[x\] enable use of Clapp-Horneberg hydraulics in addition to the default Mualem-van Genuchten
+-   \[x\] Use of sub-day resolution precipitation interval data.
+-   \[x\] implement Goodness-of-fit measures with respect to observations that can be returned on top / instead of actual simulation results.
 -   \[ \] Run the `check` with Travis.
--   \[ \] implement Goodness-of-fit measures with respect to observations that can be returned on top / instead of actual simulation results.

 Fortran-Code
 ------------